Fawley branch line: Reopening proposal

 Hampshire County Council announced in November 2017 that it would look again at running passenger service due to planned housing development alongside the Waterside and on the former Fawley power plant site.

 In August 2018, it was revealed that plans to reopen the line had been resurrected as part of the redevelopment known as Fawley Waters.
 It proposed a half-hourly service on a Monday to Saturday from Southampton Central to Fawley.
 At Marchwood the journey time would take 12 minutes and the line would be 60 mph.
 The new Fawley station would be called ‘Hythe & Fawley Parkway’.
 In November 2018 Hampshire County Council announced the removal of the Hythe Ferry subsidy, despite there being no progress on the proposed rail scheme.

 On 5 February 2019, the branch line was identified as a priority for reopening to passenger use by Campaign for Better Transport.
 Campaign for Better Transport went on to say that reopening the line would reduce air pollution and relieve pressure on congested roads adjacent to the New Forest National Park.

-On 23 May 2020, the DfT announced that the Waterside Line had been shortlisted for further funding to investigate restoration of passenger services.
+On 23 May 2020, the DfT announced that the Waterside Line had been shortlisted for further funding to investigate restoration of passenger services under Restoring Your Railway.
 This would see the reinstatement of Marchwood station and a new station at Hythe Town, a little further west of the previous station.
-The end of the 8 mi line would be unused, but a southern terminus, called Hythe and fawley Parkway, would open on the site of the Hardley Halt station.
+The end of the 8 mi line would be unused, but a southern terminus, called Hythe and Fawley Parkway, would open on the site of the Hardley Halt station.

 On 28 July 2020, South Western Railway ran a 'fact-finding train' down the branch line, stopping at Marchwood, to demonstrate the branch line's potential.
 This service carried the station's first passengers in 54 years.

 In February 2021, Hampshire County Council released an updated strategic outline business case.
 In the report, 3 new proposed service patterns were put forward;